 Natural Energy Lab has a large protected area for wading, good for toddlers.
 There are bathrooms and showers on the north end of the beach.
 Take the Natural Energy Lab turnoff about a mile before the airport and stop when you reach the ocean.
 Bathrooms, Showers, Toddlers, Wade.

 Makalawena (Pu'u Ali'i Bay) is one of the most scenic beaches on the West Hawaii coastline with smooth white sand and California-type sand dunes behind it.
 It is good for wading and swimming.
-Follow the directions to Kona Coast State Park and take the dirt road to the north from the parking lot.
+Follow the directions to Kekaha Kai State Park and take the dirt road to the north from the parking lot.
 You will come into the north beach of the Park.
 At the north end.
 Do not try to get to it by coming in from the far north as it is a brutallly slow and rough 4WD.
 It has fine sand and has shade and good snorkelling, swimming.
 The beach is quite isolated and picturesque.
 If you want peace and quiet and no crowds, this is the beach.
-It is about a twenty minute hike from the parking lot and about 10 minutes across the a'a lava.
+It is about a twenty-five minute hike from the parking lot and about 10 minutes across the a'a lava.
 Sneakers or hiking sandals are recommended.
-A'a is sharp lava and you risk ankle/foot injury or sore soles with thongs.
+The lava is sharp lava and you risk ankle/foot injury or sore soles with thongs.
 Swim, Boogie Board, Surf.

 Kua Bay is a small beach with very soft sand, past the cinder cone north of the airport and just before the Four Seasons.
 It is about two miles past the Ke Kahakai State Park turnoff and opposite the Veterans Memorial Cemetary .
 It has good boogie boarding when the surf is up and very pretty snorkeling when it is down.
 Note that the pictures were taken on a very high surf day.Swim, Boogie Board, Snorkel, Turtles.